Interview with Larissa Porzelt, from Germany, who is a student of theology at Hochschule Heiligenkreuz in Austria.

 Lastly, I would ask Venerable Bishop Fulton J. Sheen how to use humor, composure, patience, and calm to guide the Catholics in Germany back onto the right path.

 This interview was originally conducted in German and was translated into English by Jennifer S. Bryson.
 The German version of this interview will appear in the May 2022 edition of the Austrian Catholic magazine Vision 2000.

-Jennifer Bryson, Ph.D., is a Fellow at the Ethics and Public Policy Center in Washington, DC and a Visiting Researcher at Hochschule Heiligenkreuz.
-She lives in Heiligenkreuz.
+Jennifer S. Bryson is a Fellow at the Ethics and Public Policy Center (EPPC) in Washington DC and Austria.